SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 ## Structural Directives

-The main purpose of structural directives is to define and modify the HTML layout, and the structure of the DOM.
+The main purpose of structural directives is to define and modify the HTML layout, and the DOM's structure.

 It is important to note that we can apply only one structural directive to a host element.